kluctl/kluctl/docs/kluctl/deployments/helm.md

 [helm arguments](../commands/common-arguments.md#helm-arguments) and [registry arguments](../commands/common-arguments.md#registry-arguments)
 to specify authentication per repository and/or OCI registry.

-⚠️DEPRECATION WARNING ⚠️
-Previous versions (prior to v2.22.0) of Kluctl supported managing Helm credentials via `credentialsId` in `helm-chart.yaml`.
-This is deprecated now and will be removed in the future.
-Please switch to hostname/registry-name based authentication instead.
-See [helm arguments](../commands/common-arguments.md#helm-arguments) for details.

 ### Use environment variables to specify authentication
 You can also use environment variables to specify Helm Chart repository authentication.
 For OCI based registries, see [OCI authentication](./oci.md#authentication) for details.